 We have an open door policy for any daily information that needs to be shared between school and home.
-Parents and teachers arrange a more private meeting with the class teacher or with the SENCO if there is anything of a more serious or private nature to be discussed.
+Parents and teachers arrange a more private meeting with the class teacher or with the SENCO (using Teams or by phone calls wherever possible) if there is anything of a more serious or private nature to be discussed.
 In some instances, a home-school communication book may be used.